marcvador03/libft/README.md

 **Additional information**

 Check libft.h which shortly describes the purpose of each function developed.
 For most of them, "man command" will provide you with details on expected behavior.
-Important note: unlike standard libc functions, I have added checks to avoid Undefined Behaviour (hopefully...) ft_printf mimics printf standard C function, but only with simple arguments '%s', '%x', '%d', '%c', '%p', '%u'. get_next_line returns one line at a time from one or multiple Files Descriptors (fd).
+Important note: unlike standard libc functions, I have added checks to avoid Undefined Behaviour (hopefully...) ft_printf mimics printf standard C function, but only with simple arguments '%s', '%x', '%d', '%i', '%c', '%p', '%u', '%X'. get_next_line returns one line at a time from one or multiple Files Descriptors (fd).
 When EOF is reached, the function returns NULL.
+IMPORTANT: memory must be freed by the user.